tendermario/ordr/readme.txt

 RESTful routes
 Using AJAX or complete SPA approach is optional
-One of the following two CSS grid and UI frameworks Bootstrap 3
-Zurb Foundation 5
+One of the following two CSS grid and UI frameworks Bootstrap 3 or Zurb Foundation 5 jQuery
-jQuery
 SASS for styling
 PostgreSQL for DB